Kalin Stoyanov: Member of Parliament

 Prior to Stoyanov's removal as Caretaker Minister of Interior, chairman of DPS, Delyan Peevski, promised to nominate him as a candidate in the upcoming elections.
 Stoyanov thanked Peevski for his offer, although emphasised that he had received invitations for political participation from other parties and remained focused on his role within the Ministry of Interior.

 On 22 September, it was announced that Kalin Stoyanov was second on the list of DPS – A New Beginning in the Burgas Constituency and led the list in Sofia-Oblast constituency.
 He justified his decision to enter electoral politics by citing the need to defend his record as minister and defeat those who he believed had unjustifiably orchestrated his removal.
-Stoyanov further claimed that he remained an apolitical expert and that he had been chosen as part of the "civic qouta".
+Stoyanov further claimed that he remained an apolitical expert and that he had been chosen as part of the "civic quota".

 Stoyanov was elected to the 51st National Assembly and chose to represent the Burgas MMC.
 He was sworn in as an MP on 11 November and sat with the DPS - NN group in parliament.

 Stoyanov has expressed his support for Delyan Peevski and confirmed that he would stand as a candidate-MP for the party if new elections took place.
 He supported the formation of the Zhelyazkov Government, stating that Bulgaria needed a stable government.

 Stoyanov was a vocal critic of President Rumen Radev.
 He was particularly critical of the President's visit to Varna, during which he accused the Presidential staff of creating severe traffic jams in the city.
 As a response, Stoyanov submitted a law which withdrew protection by the National Security Service (NSS) from members of the Presidential staff.
-The law was passed by the National Assembly on 3 October, 2025.
+The law was passed by the National Assembly on 3 October 2025.

+He was nominated as a candidate by the DPS prior to the 2026 Bulgarian parliamentary election in the region of Burgas.
+During the election campaign, Stoyanov was a vocal critic of the Gyurov caretaker government, in particular criticising minister of the interior, Emil Dechev.
+He further accused former minister of the interior, and MP-candidate from Progressive Bulgaria, Ivan Demerdzhiev, of allegedly threatening DPS activists in Kardzhali, as well as using his influence to take over the local police departments.